Browns’ playoff chances take hit with 23-16 loss to Jets

 The Browns learned Sunday morning they would be without Wills because of an illness.
 He had been placed on the COVID-19 list on Thursday and activated Saturday, but was then downgraded Sunday.

-The Browns’ trip to New Jersey was delayed Saturday after starting linebacker B.J.
-Goodson was placed on the COVID-19 list and five other players, including Landry, were ruled out due to close contact.
+Starting linebacker B.J.
+Goodson was placed on the COVID-19 list Saturday and five other players, including Landry, were ruled out due to close contact.
 The others were receivers Rashard Higgins, Donovan Peoples-Jones and KhaDarel Hodge, and linebacker Jacob Phillips.

 MILESTONE

 The Jets’ Frank Gore became the third player in NFL history to run for 16,000 yards.

-The 37-year-old Gore joined Pro Football Hall of Famers Emmitt Smith and Walter Payton to reach the milestone, doing so with a 4-yard run in the third quarter.
-Gore came in needing 48 yards rushing to join Smith and Payton.
-His 4-yard run gave him exactly 16,000.
+The 37-year-old Gore joined Pro Football Hall of Famers Emmitt Smith and Walter Payton to reach the milestone, doing so with a 4-yard run in the fourth quarter.
+He left late in the game with a chest injury.

 INJURIES

-Browns: LB Tae Davis left with an ankle injury.
+Browns: LBs Tae Davis and Sione Takitaki left with ankle injuries and didn’t return.

 Jets: OL Josh Andrews left with a groin injury.